julmul/nys-hospital-analysis/README.md

 ## Accessing the Report

 Once the container is built, open your browser and navigate to `localhost:8787`, then log in using the username `rstudio` and the password `yourpassword`.
-This will open RStudio
+This will open RStudio.

 To build the final report, type `make report.pdf` in the terminal within RStudio.